 Management of insurance risk

 A key component of the management of underwriting risk for the Syndicate is a disciplined underwriting strategy that is focused on writing quality business and not writing for volume.
 Product pricing is designed to incorporate appropriate premiums for each type of assumed risk.
 The underwriting strategy includes underwriting limits on the Syndicate’s total exposure to specific risks together with limits on geographical and industry exposures.
-The aim is to ensure a well-diversified book is maintained with no over exposure in any one geographical region.
+The aim is to ensure a well-diversified book is maintained with no over exposure in any one geographical region or industry.

 Contracts can contain a number of features which help to manage the underwriting risk such as the use of deductibles, or capping the maximum permitted loss, or number of claims (subject to local regulatory and legislative requirements).